Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 These AMEX cards come with airline fee credits that reset each calendar year:

-- The Platinum Card® from American Express (our review) and The Business Platinum® Card from American Express (our review) – $200 airline incidental credit on your selected airline
+- The Platinum Card® from American Express (read our review) and The Business Platinum® Card from American Express (read our review) – $200 airline incidental credit on your selected airline

-- American Express® Gold Card (our review) – $100 airline incidental credit on your selected airline
+- American Express® Gold Card (read our review) – Up to $100 airline incidental credit on your selected airline

-- Hilton Honors Aspire Card from American Express – $250 airline incidental credit on your selected airline
+- Hilton Honors Aspire Card from American Express – Up to $250 airline incidental credit on your selected airline

 You must select one of these airlines to use the credit: